 Arizona history marks 1891 as Arizona’s biggest calf crop during that time; in the interim less than one-half of the average rainfall soaked the ground.
 Dry years continued after that with 1893 marking the first recorded drought to have major impacts on the cattle industry in Arizona.
 The southern Arizona cattle population was decimated with up to 75% of all livestock dying.
-What was left was raced to market where prices plummeted.
-Only the hardiest of ranchers stayed.
+What was left was raced to

 Arizona’s unique desert climate in the southern part of the state might be part and parcel why Arizona agriculture’s beef industry can lay claim to some unique features in our ranching business in the state.

 Beef Arizona Agriculture Style

 The fifth-generation King family of Anvil Ranch in Pima County typifies Arizona’s long-standing ranch families.